wagerfield/vue-fela/readme.md

 The `optMap` argument can either be:

 1. An Array of Strings where:
-    - String values are the names of the rules in the object map to include in the object that is returned
+    - String values are the names of the rules to include in the object that is returned
-    - This allows you to filter out the rules you require
+    - This allows you to filter out only the rules you require
     - It does not allow you to rename the rules
 2. An Object of key values where:
     - Keys are aliases to use as the computed prop names in the object that is returned